-Fund assets may be invested in fixed-income securities including bonds issued by governments, corporations and municipalities.
-Fund investments may also include bank deposits up to 20% of fund assets, investment fund units up to 25% of fund assets, derivative instruments only for hedging purposes.
-Fund investments may also include foreign securities up to 50% of fund assets and foreign currency-denominated securities up to 50% of fund assets.
+Fund assets may be invested in fixed-income securities including bonds issued by governments, corporations, and municipalities, as well as in equity securities up to 25% of fund assets.
+Fund investments may also include bank deposits up to 20% of the Fund assets, investment fund units up to 25% of fund assets, derivative instruments only for hedging purposes.
+Fund investments may include foreign securities up to 50% of the Fund assets, and foreign currency-denominated securities up to 50% of the Fund assets.